 Oakham was rated Excellent in its most recently available ISI Educational Quality report (2019).

-Free from the constraints of the UK national curriculum, Oakham has pioneered a bespoke curriculum that is specifically focused on developing learning through inquiry.
+Free from the constraints of the National Curriculum for England, Oakham has pioneered a bespoke curriculum that is specifically focused on developing learning through inquiry.
 With an education that is built on the belief that “children learn best by finding out for themselves”, Oakham has integrated its very own FOSIL (Framework Of Skills for Inquiry Learning) into all areas of learning.
 This encourages students to ask the right questions, do their own research, and assess the evidence.
 An example of this sees Forms 1-3 students learn how to define a computer by researching and answering the question ‘is my brain a computer?’.

 Shortlisted for a TES Strategic Education Award Initiative in 2020, FOSIL depends heavily on both the enthusiasm of the school’s teachers – one describes it as being “integral to the way one teaches every lesson of every day” – and on the school’s excellent library.
 The vast Smallbone Library, spread over two floors and home to more than 30,000 books, has a large team of qualified librarians and library assistants.